satir-/NodeTest/README.md

-# NodeTest
+# Node Persistent Storage
 Express + Node.js - implementation of the test API for two pieces of functionality:
 * In-memory stack (LIFO);
 * In-memory key-value store with TTL.

-Both features will aloow persistent access to a data for a specified period of time (TTL).
+Both features will allow persistent access to a data for a specified period of time (TTL).

 ### Preconditions:
 Installed node.js and npm.